 While these results can be disconcerting, the reality is that very few cases in a multidistrict litigation are chosen as bellwether trials.
 In fact, the whole point of bellwether trials is to select as few lawsuits as possible, while still covering as many discreet issues that are present in the MDL.

 5. Contact a personal injury lawyer for help

-If you have been hurt in a mass tort scenario, or if a loved one has died or suffered injuries so severe that they have been left incapacitated, recovering compensation can be crucial for your future.
+If you have been hurt in a mass tort scenario, or if a loved one has died or suffered injuries so severe that they have been left incapacitated, recovering a large payout can be crucial for your future.
 The personal injury lawyers at the Shouse Law Office can help.
-Contact them online or call 855-LAWFIRM for help.